mad-lab-fau/gaitmap/README.md

 To get started with *gaitmap* we recommend to follow these steps:

-1. Understand the common datatypes we use: [Common Datatypes](http://madlab.mad-pages.informatik.uni-erlangen.de/GaitAnalysis/gaitmap/source/user_guide/datatypes.html)
+1. Understand the common datatypes we use: [Common Datatypes](https://gaitmap.readthedocs.io/en/latest/source/user_guide/datatypes.html), [Coordinate Systems](https://gaitmap.readthedocs.io/en/latest/source/user_guide/coordinate_systems.html)
-2. Understand how to prepare your data: [Coordinate Systems](http://madlab.mad-pages.informatik.uni-erlangen.de/GaitAnalysis/gaitmap/source/user_guide/coordinate_systems.html)
+2. Learn how to prepare your own data (or play around with example data): TODO
-3. Check the API docs and examples for available algorithms: [API Docs](http://madlab.mad-pages.informatik.uni-erlangen.de/GaitAnalysis/gaitmap/autoapi/gaitmap/index.html)
+3. Check the API docs and examples for available algorithms: [API Docs](https://gaitmap.readthedocs.io/en/latest/modules/index.html), [Examples](https://gaitmap.readthedocs.io/en/latest/auto_examples/index.html)

 Each algorithm is implemented as a class, which is initialized with the required parameters.
 In many cases the default parameters are sufficient, but to get the best results on your data, you should adapt them.